nya3jp/tast/docs/writing_tests.md

 cover edge cases that may not be typically seen when using the package, and they greatly aid in future refactorings (since it can be hard to determine the full set of Tast-based tests that must be run to exercise the package).
-See [Go's testing package] for more information about writing tests for Go code.
+See [Go's testing package] for more information about writing unit tests for Go code.
 The [Best practices for writing Chrome OS unit tests] document contains additional suggestions that may be helpful (despite being C++-centric).

 ## Naming and defining tests